-The Kila Tank has proven to be such a workhorse in my wardrobe that I wanted a way to wear to dress up the design.
+The Kila Tank has proven to be such a workhorse in my wardrobe that I wanted a way to dress up the design.
 Today I'm showing you how I modified the Kila Tank pattern pieces to sew both a midi-length, curved hem Kila Dress and a basic mini-length Kila Dress!

 Here's the curved hem, midi length Kila dress:

 And here's the black Kila mini dress:

 How to Sew a Midi or Mini Kila Dress

 To decide how much length I wanted to add to my Kila Dress, I measured from the hem of the tank top (it hits me roughly mid-hip) down to my lower shin.
 I decided that an adding 22" to the Kila Tank would create the perfect length midi dress and that 10" would work for the mini.

 I also wanted a curved hem for the midi dress, so after measuring down 22" from the center of both front and back bodices, I curved the hem up 4" at the side seams.